kevintanu/simple-files/errors.md

 - attempting to reference a deleted function / (declared implicitly) cannot be referenced -- it is a deleted function
   - you make a constructor, but by the nature of constructor, it has to be copied. one of the member of your class have a deleted copy function, so it can't be copied.
 Which implicitly also delete the class copy function

+## Next Js
+- TypeError: The "payload" argument must be of type object.
+Received null

+next js is trying to pretty print error log, which creates another hard to fix bug